 - Mental health problems (such as anxiety and depression),

 - Physical health risks (such as high blood pressure).

 How to Overcome Workplace Bullying: Types and Examples

 To overcome workplace bullying, it’s important to understand what you’re dealing with.
 With that in mind, here are some of the most common types of workplace bullies.

 The Loud Voice

+This one should be able to spot those from a distance.
+They happen to be common as well.
 Loud bullies are obnoxious and rude.
-It seems that they maintain their importance by being the loudest person in the room; always making their ideas heard, but not in a healthy way.
+It seems that they maintain their importance by being the loudest person in the room, always making their ideas heard, but not in a healthy way.

 They thrive on the notion that others fear them.
 So, they must interrupt others in meetings or step on their ideas with humiliation and disdain.
 They discard other people’s opinions as invalid or unworthy of attention.

 Loud bullies intimidate their colleagues, especially the shy ones, from speaking up and sharing their thoughts.
 This causes the business to lose new innovative ideas, just because one employee decided so.

 Seriously, who hasn’t met those?
 However, unlike the loud bullies, these are the hardest to spot.
 They bully with a smile.
 To a co-worker’s face, they would act as trusted friends, but once the target leaves, the real face shows up.